Waltons’ ultimate guide to buying a greenhouse

 No matter the size, always place your greenhouse on a firm, level base

 • Patio slab base: Easy for someone with basic DIY skills to install, a patio slab base makes an excellent semi-permanent base for a greenhouse.
 Rather than installing a conventional patio, install a perimeter with a path through the middle.
 This means you’ll be able to build in a soil border or raised beds for plants and seedlings, and still have a solid place to stand.
-On hot, sunny days, wet down your patio path to maintain air humidity inside your greenhouse.
+On hot, sunny days, you can wet down your patio path to maintain air humidity inside your greenhouse.

 • Concrete base: Laying a concrete slab means your greenhouse will have a rock-solid permanent base, but drainage could be an issue unless you create the same “perimeter with a path” base, mentioned above.